debuggingg/debuggingg.github.io/_posts/2024-06-28-js12-jquery-selector-filter-each.md

 	// Applying CSS font-size 25px to all <li> elements inside <ul>
 	$("ul").find("li").css("font-size","25px");
+	Here is the translated content:

+//Pseudo-class Selector: A selector to provide tags based on the state or position of the selected tag.
+//:nth-child(N): A pseudo-class selector to provide the tag located at the Nth position.
+//You can use pseudo-class selectors by passing them as arguments to the filter member function.

+//:eq(index): A pseudo-class selector to provide the tag at the specified index position.

+//$(selector).eq(index): A member function that returns the tag at the specified index among the multiple tags found by the selector as a jQuery object.
 	// Applying CSS color red to the third <li> element inside <ul>
 	$("ul li").eq(2).css("color","red");